douglasgreen/pagemaker/README.md

 Our method encourages the development of widgets as separate and interchangeable parts to reduce conflicts.
 The modularity allows for the easy exchange, modification, and duplication of widgets in various projects, as long as they follow the same page structure.
 Additionally, since the widget is a thin wrapper, it can flexibly run different kinds of external code, such as rendering components from other sources.

 ### Low-Level Divs
 Each widget is composed of one or more divs, encapsulated within its container and deployed using a flexbox layout.
-The task of rendering is carried out by the widget itself since it is a matter of local concern.
+The widgets are arranged by page layout code as discussed above.
+But the task of rendering inside the widget is carried out by the widget itself since it is a matter of local concern.

 Given their self-contained nature, widgets can exercise considerable flexibility in their design.
 For instance, the CSS within a widget can employ information hiding by utilizing tag selectors inside the top-level class selector.

-* `.pmMenuWidget p` - This styles all 'p' tags within the widget, negating the need for a subclass designation.
+* `.pmMenuWidget p` - This styles all 'p' tags within the widget, so you don't need a subclass designation.
 * `.pmMenuWidget .mySubclass` - By using a subclass, you can expose it to the widget's CSS interface where it's implemented in the HTML.
-* `.pmMenuWidget` comprising inline styles - This can be a viable approach when there's certainty that the CSS won't need to be reused within the widget.
+* `.pmMenuWidget` using inline styles - This can be a viable approach when there's certainty that the CSS won't need to be reused within the widget.

 ### Comparison with Typical Design
 The conventional web design lacks: